Reasons why smart builders are using Post-Tensioned slab (PT slab) for constructing 2/3bhk apartments in Hyderabad!

 Builders in Hyderabad are increasingly using Post-Tensioned (PT slab) for giving the benefit of more chic, flexible, and smart-looking 2/3 BHK in Hyderabad and elsewhere.
 The home buyers need to know what a PT slab means, and how it impacts them financially and in terms of design-related elements like safety and aesthetics.

 Post-Tensioned slabs are a huge respite for an architect, besides being a delighter for the developers.
-PT slabs are not only a fantastic tool for the builders, but are also environment-friendly.
+PT slabs are not only a fantastic tool for builders but are also environment-friendly.

-Over the last few decades, the PT technology has advanced tremendously, and is used for mid to high-rise buildings- both commercial and residential.
+Over the last few decades, PT technology has advanced tremendously and is used for mid to high-rise buildings- both commercial and residential.

 In this article, we shall discuss-

 The slab is a molded layer of ‘reinforced concrete’ used to create flat and useful surfaces such as floors, roofs, and ceilings of a building.
 The slab made up of concrete is flat (horizontal), usually of uniform but sometimes of variable thickness, and is supported by columns, walls, beams, or the ground.

 A slab is generally several inches thick and supported by beams, columns, walls, or the ground.

 What are Post-Tension slabs?

 The post-tension slab is an integral part of modern architecture.
 Builders today cannot craft magnificent skyscrapers, long bridges, and beautiful structures without using PT slabs.
 Having the right skill and experience is one of the key requirements for making PT slabs.